-- c) The Company's Canadian dollar term and other loans are summarized as follows: - Woulfe has an unsecured promissory note with a balance of \$588 (2016 \$534), including accrued interest, which is due on demand, bearing interest at 12.0% per annum.
-(Note 20) - The Company has an unsecured loan of \$500 (2016 \$500) bearing interest at 4.0% per annum.
-The loan was due to be repaid in four quarterly installments of \$125 each, plus accrued interest to September 30, 2016, which payments have been deferred with the verbal agreement of the lender.
-(Note 20) - The Company has an unsecured loan of \$1,400 (2016 \$1,400) bearing interest at 4% per annum, with the loan and accrued interest due in June 2020.
-(Note 20) - The Company has an unsecured bridge loan of \$2,100 (2016 \$2,100) entered into on September 15, 2015.
+- c) The Company's Canadian dollar term and other loans are summarized as follows: - Woulfe has an unsecured promissory note with a balance of \$602 (September 30, 2017 \$588), including accrued interest, which is due on demand, with interest at 12.0% per annum (Note 19). - The Company has an unsecured loan of \$500 (September 30, 2017 \$500) bearing interest at 4.0% per annum.
+The loan and accrued interest were due for repayment as of September 30, 2016, which payment has been deferred with the verbal agreement of the lender (Note 19). - The Company has an unsecured loan of \$1,400 (September 30, 2017 \$1,400) bearing interest at 4% per annum, with the loan and accrued interest due in June 2020 (Note 19). - The Company has an unsecured bridge loan of \$2,100 (September 30, 2017 \$2,100) entered into on September 15, 2015.
 The loan bears interest at 12% per annum due at maturity.
-The maturity date of the loan was September 15, 2017 and is considered due on demand.
-(Note 20) - Woulfe had a term loan with a balance as of September 30, 2016 of \$6,476 which bore interest at 5.0% per annum and was secured by Woulfe's Sangdong Project.
-The loan was due on December 31, 2016.
-Woulfe repaid the outstanding term loan amount of \$6,550 on November 28, 2016. - d) The Company has a number of convertible debentures.
+The maturity date of the loan was September 15, 2017 and is considered due on demand (Note 19). - d) The Company has a number of convertible debentures.
 The conversion feature of the debentures results in them being compound financial instruments.
 Accordingly, the Company estimated the liability and equity components at the time the debentures were issued.
 The liability component is determined based on the fair value of a similar liability without a conversion feature.
 The equity component is determined based on the difference between the fair value of the debenture as a whole and the fair value of the liability component.
 Over the term of the debenture, the debt component is accreted to its face value using the effective interest method.

-Changes to the Company's convertible debentures and convertible debentures outstanding are summarized as follows:
+Changes to the Company's convertible debentures and convertible debentures outstanding during fiscal 2017 and the three-months ended December 31, 2017 are summarized as follows: